20 Tips for Planning the Perfect Garden

 Planning the Perfect Garden

 Die-hard gardeners will tell you that a garden is a work in progress.
 Even established gardens require a little tweaking from season to season.
-But if you thoughtfully plan before you plant, your landscape will beautifully endure for years to come without costly and time-consuming alterations or additions.
+Plan thoughtfully before planting, and your landscape will thrive for years without costly or time-consuming changes.

 Removing rootbound evergreen tree from pot